dmitry-ivanov/laravel-console-logger/README.md

 Another cool feature available for you is auto saving notifications to database.
 Disabled by default.

-To enable it just override `enableNotificationDbStoring` method.
+To enable it just override `useDatabaseNotifications` method.
 By default, you'll get `iclogger_notifications` table with all required notifications information, which if fine for the most cases.

 However, you can customize database table name and even storing logic if needed: